pjtunstall/push-swap/README.md

 Indiscriminately pushing the first two numbers from A to B can result in cases where one or both are just pushed right back!
 We deal with this by checking first to see if the stack is already sorted, and by canceling out any "pb", "pa" subsequence from the list of instructions.

 For the general case with more than 7 numbers, we use Fred Orion's initial triage of the lower two thirds into two buckets on B, the greater numbers on top, the lesser at the bottom, then push all but three to the top of B, sort those three in place, and then insertion sort everything back with the same cost check that Ali uses.

+As mentioned, we check for some cases where there is a shorter push-free sort and return that instead if we find it.

 ## 5. Mathematical curios